 2. Front and Back End Developers

-- Front end developers take the visual files which the designer has created and use them to build the first part of your website using CSS (styles that structure everything on your website).
+- Front-end developers take the graphic files the designer has created and use them to build the first part of your website using CSS (styles that structure everything on your website).

-- Back end developers (aka coders, programmers) code the website to function for users.
-They use HTML and/or a programming language such as PHP.
+- Back-end developers (coders, programmers) code the website to function for users.
+They use HTML and a programming language such as PHP.

-Tip: Make sure your developer is versed in SEO and coding best practices, or you could end up with sloppy code that inhibits the ability for search engines to read the website in an optimal way.
+Tip: Make sure your developer is versed in SEO and coding best practices, or you could end up with sloppy code that inhibits the ability of search engines to read the website optimally.

-How Much Does A Good Developer Cost: A good front or back end developer for your small business or mid-market company can cost you between $2000 and $5000 for a website project, depending on their skill level and complexity of the website.
+How Much Does A Good Developer Cost: A good front or back-end developer for your small business or mid-market company can cost you between $2000 and $5000 for a website project, depending on their skill level and the complexity of the website.

 3. An SEO Professional

-Who: An SEO professional works alongside the developers, designers, and content strategists to make sure the website is optimized for search engines.
-There are three areas that an SEO should provide insights and direction:
+Who: An SEO professional works alongside developers, designers, and content strategists to ensure the website is optimized for search engines.
+There are three areas in which an SEO should provide insights and direction:

 - How the website is structured